rubenbe/comfospottwin40/readme.md

-Requires home assistant 2023.05 or newer
+Supports home assistant 2023.05 or newer

 # Zehnder comfospot twin 40

-To read/write on the bus, use a waveshare adapter.
+To read/write on the bus, use this waveshare adapter.
 [Find it on the waveshare website](https://www.waveshare.com/usb-to-rs232-485-ttl.htm?sku=15817) Others don't seem to function properly

 Setup:
+* Buy the waveshare adapter
+* Setup you MQTT server
+* In case you want to use home assistant, ensure you run 2023.05 or newer.
 * Set the internal jumper to NC.
 * Set the voltage to 5V
 * Only A+ and B- need to be connected.
 GND is not connected.
 * Disconnect the original touchscreen, as the protocol only supports one master on the bus.
+* After cloning this repo, run `pip install -r requirements.txt`

 To only read from the bus, a cheap RS485 reader is sufficient.